ankit-02/LP-Detection-and-Recognintion/README.md

 End-to-End License Plate Detection and Recognition

 ## Objective:
-The aim of this project is to detect a License Plate(LP) in an image consisting of vehicle and then recoginize the corresponding LP number simultaneously.
+The aim of this project is to detect a License Plate(LP) in an image consisting of vehicle and then recognise the corresponding LP number simultaneously.

 ## Dataset:
 In this project we use CCPD, a large and comprehensive LP datasets.
 The dataset is available here : https://drive.google.com/file/d/1fFqCXjhk7vE9yLklpJurEwP9vdLZmrJd/view